France, U.N. tell Trump action on climate change unstoppable

 "The fundamental pressure is from the low prices of shale gas and that means that there will be a lot of challenges to the expansion of coal," he said.

-A source on Trump's transition team said the President-elect is seeking ways of withdrawing from the Paris Agreement within a year, by-passing a theoretical four-year wait.
+A source on Trump's transition team said the president-elect is seeking ways of withdrawing from the Paris Agreement within a year, by-passing a theoretical four-year wait.

 Delegates in Marrakesh say that U.S. withdrawal could dent other nations' willingness to work with Trump on other issues he cares about, such as immigration, trade or terrorism.

-Nations as diverse as China, OPEC states and small island states have reaffirmed support for the Paris Agreement.

-Saudi Energy Minister Khalid al-Falih said on Tuesday that OPEC's biggest producer was "committed to meeting the world’s energy needs via the gradual transition towards a more environmentally sustainable future."

-(Reporting By Aziz El Yaakoubi, Nina Chestney and Megan Rowling, writing by Alister Doyle; Editing by Alistair Scrutton and Richard Balmforth)
+Reporting By Aziz El Yaakoubi, Nina Chestney and Megan Rowling; Writing by Alister Doyle; Editing by Richard Balmforth and Robin Pomeroy